JonZwe/FindPFAS/readme.md

 -   Minimum number of homologues to be assigned as a series.\
     (n\_min = 3)

+-   The output file is a KMD vs. m/z plot for visual inspection and a [CF2]_homologous_series.xls file for in-depth analysis of homologous series.
+    In the KMD plot, homologous series that have more homologues than specified in n_min are color coded based on the normalized retention time within their homologous series.
+    The [CF2]_homologous_series.xls output file consists of a list with following entries:

+	* Column A (number): numbering of features
+	* m/z: measured m/z value by the instrument
+	* RT: measured RT
+	* mod: modulo, m/z mod [mass of repeating unit]
+	* KMD: Kendrick mass defect
+	* HS Number: Numbering of different homologous series.
+All the features with an identical HS Number vary by the mass of the repeating unit.
+	* Homologoues: Number of features in the homologous series
+	* Unique Homologues: Number of features in the homologous series, corrected for multiple entries of the same masses (e.g. a double integration of a split peak can lead to two features)
+	* min Homologues: TRUE if Unique Homologues > n_min
+	* Confirmed by MSMS: TRUE if also confirmed by fragment differences

 ### Optional: Parameters for suspect screening and diagnostic fragment screening